Annual Meeting

 Invitation to Admissions Representatives:

 The Missouri Academy of Science invites college and university admissions representatives to attend the annual MAS meeting.
 Admission is free for representatives from MAS institutional member colleges or universities.
 This event is an excellent opportunity to engage with some of Missouri’s top students in natural sciences, physical sciences, social sciences, computer science, and mathematics.
-Interested admissions representatives should contact Tiger Gordon via email. (jgordon@centralmethodist.edu)
+Interested admissions representatives should complete this form by March 30, 2026.
+(Missouri Academy of Science Annual Meeting Invitation to Admission Representatives – Fill out form) If there are questions, please contact Tiger Gordon via email. (jgordon@centralmethodist.edu)

 Please note: Each institution is limited to one table per day.